5-Year ARM Mortgage Rates Dropping Since New Year

-According to Freddie Mac's weekly Primary Mortgage Market Survey (PMMS), mortgage rates for fixed-rate mortgage products remain unchanged from the week prior.
+According to Freddie Mac’s weekly Primary Mortgage Market Survey (PMMS), mortgage rates for fixed-rate mortgage products rose just one basis point (0.01%) from the week prior, to 3.42 percent.

-Today's ARM mortgage rates are near the lowest in 10 months.Click to see today's rates (May 31st, 2016)
+Today’s ARM mortgage rates are near the lowest in three years.Verify your new rate (Jul 8th, 2020)

-Freddie Mac's Primary Mortgage Market Survey shows average mortgage rates mostly unchanged from the week prior.
+Freddie Mac’s Primary Mortgage Market Survey shows average mortgage rates up slightly from the week prior.

 A “prime” home buyer is one whose credit score is considered excellent; whose income is stable and adequate to manage monthly obligations; and, who is making a purchase of a single-family home.